fp7mplane/components/ripe-atlas/README.md

 # Ripe Atlas mPlane Proxy

-This component integrates the Atlas Toolbox (https://github.com/pierdom/atlas-toolbox), a collection of Perl command-line scripts from managing custom User Defined Measurements (UDMs) on the RIPE Atlas network.
+This component integrates the Atlas Toolbox (https://github.com/pierdom/atlas-toolbox) into the mPlane RI protocol.
+Atlas Toolbox is a collection of Perl command-line scripts from managing custom User Defined Measurements (UDMs) on the RIPE Atlas network.

 ## 1. Installation
 ---------------------------------------